 A deviation from these guidelines could result in serious consequences in the child’s development and potentially lead to devastating life-long injuries.

 Whether the consequences of medical negligence are temporary, life-long, or even fatal—they are almost always traumatic to the family.
-Mistakes associated with a fetal heart rate monitor often involve:
+Mistakes associated with a foetal heart rate monitor often involve:

 - Improper installation and operation of heart rate monitoring equipment.